Explaining the Science Behind School Safety Measures

 Mystery Science - Elem - Free membership, readings and activities for grades K-5

 National Geographic Education - All levels - free resources with National Geographic's high quality.
-National Geographic Explorer Classroom is offering live video events every weekday at 2 pm EST to connect students with National Geographic Explorers across all seven continents.
-The schedule is updated daily.
+National Geographic Explorer Classroom Connect students with National Geographic Explorers across all seven continents.

 Nearpod - platform that gives lessons and links, some free, some paid